inductiva/inductiva/docs-sources/openfoam/generate-openfoam-dataset/sections/section3.md

 ...
 ```

-After this small edit, you will need to save your input file as `initialConditions.jinja` (note the ".jinja" extension).
+After this change, save the file as `initialConditions.jinja` (note the `.jinja` extension).
+This tells Inductiva’s templating engine to replace the `wind_speed` variable with the appropriate value from Python.
-This will tell Inductiva's templating engine that Python variable called "wind_speed" should be used to set the correct x axis flow velocity.

 ## Code Overview
-The script below shows how we can now set the value of the `flowVelocity` parameter from Python:
+The script below shows how we can now set the value of the `flowVelocity` parameter from Python and run a variation of the original simulation:

 ```python
 import inductiva